dwardman/PiPicoW-PicoAudioPack-InternetRadio/README.md

 Future plans include push buttons for 5 radio station options and Wifi and station configuration through serial or Web interface.

+## Overclocking

+This project utilizes overclocking to enhance performance, setting the system clock to **250 MHz**.
+This may improve streaming and processing capabilities, but it can also lead to increased heat output and power consumption.
+Use overclocking at your own risk.

+## Disclaimer

+This code is provided "as is" without warranty of any kind.
+The author takes no responsibility for any damages or issues that may arise from its use.
+Use at your own risk.

 ## Bill of Materials (BOM)

 - [Raspberry Pi Pico W](https://shop.pimoroni.com/products/raspberry-pi-pico-w) - The main board.